Financial aid for graduate study

 - Payment of all research costs, plus the opportunity for travel to conferences.

-- The student is responsible for certain student-centered fees (15% of health insurance premiums, student activity fees, etc.), approximately $110 per month during Autumn and Spring.
+- The student is responsible for certain student-centered fees (15% of health insurance premiums, student activity fees, etc.), approximately $115 per month during Autumn and Spring.
+Funds to cover these fees are provided as part of the stipend.

 - The total value of this package can be nearly $60,000 per year; five years of Ph.D. support can have a value of nearly 1/3 of a million dollars.